-The House meets annually Friday and Saturday mornings during TexMed, TMA’s educational showcase and expo, which is usually held in May and rotates among the large cities around the state.
+The House meets annually on Friday and Saturday mornings during TexMed, TMA’s educational showcase and expo, which is usually held in April or May and rotates among the large cities around the state.

-Several weeks prior to the annual session, TMA posts on the House of Delegates (HOD) page the action reports and resolutions that will be considered during TexMed, as well as informational reports and the list of candidates running for TMA office.
+Several weeks prior to the House annual sessions, TMA posts on the House of Delegates page the action reports and resolutions that will be considered during TexMed, as well as informational reports and the list of candidates running for TMA office.

-For more information on what happens when the House meets, please see below.
-For even more details, refer to How the House of Delegates Functions and the House of Delegates Guide.
+For more information, please see below.
+Also refer to How the House of Delegates Functions and the House of Delegates Guide.

 HCMS Delegation Information

-Each year, our delegation holds two local evening business meetings prior to the TMA House annual sessions.
+Each year, our delegation holds two or three local evening Business meetings prior to the TMA House annual sessions.
 All delegation members are expected to attend these meetings and encouraged to participate in the discussions.